brian14708/wh-briefings/statements-releases/2021-08/2021-08-10-memorandum-on-continuation-of-u-s-drug-interdiction-assistance-to-the-government-of-colombia.md

 modified_time: 2021-08-10 17:01:27-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/08/10/memorandum-on-continuation-of-u-s-drug-interdiction-assistance-to-the-government-of-colombia/
 published_time: 2021-08-10 17:01:26-04:00
-title: Memorandum on Continuation of U.S. Drug Interdiction Assistance to the Government of Colombia
+title: "Memorandum on Continuation of U.S. Drug Interdiction Assistance to the Government\
+  \ of\_Colombia"
 ---

 MEMORANDUM FOR THE SECRETARY OF STATE